Yassine-Hattay/Gen_AI_Project/papers/notes/Gen AI notes.md

 ### 5. Feedback Loops & Re-Planning → Adaptive Personalization

 From **Section 3.2**:

 > **“The agents are allowed to re-plan until reaching a maximum number of attempts.”**

 From **Section 5 – Experiments**:

-> **“Average number of re-plan attempts reflects the agents’ ability to understand and use environment feedback.”**
+> **“average number of re-plan attempts at each round before an environment action is executed – this reflects the agents’ ability to understand and use environment feedback.”**

 #### Project Mapping